Tours & Travel to the WW1 Battlefields

 Travel by Rail to the Battlefields

-Travel by rail can be made by the Eurostar service from the United Kingdom.
+Travel by rail can be made by the Eurostar service from the United Kingdom or within France and Belgium to Lille Europe Station, Brussels or Paris.
+Local train services offer onward travel.

-Local trains or car hire can be arranged from the Eurostar stations at Brussels (Bruxelles) in Belgium and Lille, Arras or Amiens in France.
+Local trains or car hire can be arranged from the Eurostar stations at Brussels (Bruxelles) in Belgium and Lille and Paris in France.
+For advice and useful websites see our page:

 Travel by Air to the Battlefields

-Travel by air can be made to Brussels (Bruxelles) in Belgium, or Lille and the recently opened Albert-Picardie airport in France.
+Travel by air can be made to Brussels (Bruxelles) in Belgium, Paris, Lille, and the recently opened Albert-Picardie airport in France.

 Public Transport on the Battlefields